 - Law at QUB is taught by world leading experts in the area of Law including Human Rights, Criminology and Socio-Legal Studies.
 Our staff have close research links with the professions, government and Civil Society.
-Research in Law was ranked 15th in the UK in the most recent Research Assessment (2014).
+Research in Law was ranked joint 4th in the UK for research impact (REF 2014).

 Spanish at Queen’s is taught by world-leading experts in Spanish and Spanish/Hispanic Culture, with particular expertise in visual culture, Peninsular and Latin American literature and culture, and medical humanities.
 Research in Languages at Queen’s was ranked 3rd in the UK in the most recent Research Assessment (REF 2014).